dkalowsk/drafts/tooling_unification.md

 ## Design Considerations

 This paper is not attempting to define what are and what are not valid control codes for external tooling.
-The focus must be on how the codebase communicates the already established control codes to external tooling.
+The focus must be on how to communicate with the already established control codes to external tooling.

 For an attribute solution to work universally, there are a few requirements: